Thomas Hughes: In politics

 Caricature by Adriano Cecioni published in Vanity Fair in 1872.

 Hughes was elected to Parliament as a Liberal for Lambeth (1865–68), and for Frome (1868–74).
 He stood as candidate in 1874 for Marylebone in 1874, but dropped out just before the election, despite support from Octavia Hill.
 The context for the end of his political career was the unpopularity with Hughes's Frome constituents of his support for the Elementary Education Act 1870.

-As an MP Hughes worked on trade union legislation, but was not in a position to have major changes passed.
+As an MP, Hughes worked on trade union legislation, but was not in a position to have major changes passed.
 He had greater success in improving the legal position of co-operatives, which in particular became able to operate as a limited company.
 The issue of legal obstacles to the operation of labour unions was topical, and in 1867 Hughes was made a member of a Royal Commission set up to consider the matter.
 Initially he was the only one on the committee sympathetic to the union point of view; after some lobbying he was joined by Frederic Harrison, and a concession was made to union representatives, allowing them observer places in the proceedings.
 Hughes then worked with Harrison and Robert Applegarth to diminish the effect of some of the testimony from employers.

 The outcome of this commission was that Harrison, Hughes and Lord Lichfield produced a minority report (1869), recommending that all the legal restrictions should be dropped.
 Then the matter was raised again in a second Commission, at the end of Hughes's time in Parliament.
 At that point Alexander Macdonald used a minority report to refer back to Hughes's earlier view; but Hughes signed the majority report.
 It advocated amendment of the Master and Servant Act 1867, but little substantive change to the Criminal Law Amendment Act 1871 and the law of conspiracy.

 Volunteers

-During the invasion scare of 1859, Hughes raised the 19th (Bloomsbury) Middlesex Rifle Volunteer Corps from among the students of the Working Men's College, and commanded it with the rank of Lieutenant-Colonel until 1869, when he became the unit's first Honorary Colonel.
+During the French invasion scare of 1859, Hughes raised the 19th (Bloomsbury) Middlesex Rifle Volunteer Corps from among the students of the Working Men's College, and commanded it with the rank of Lieutenant-Colonel until 1869, when he became the unit's first Honorary Colonel.
 The battalion was known as 'Tom Brown's Corps'.
-Hughes estimated that it was the poorest in London, Rifle Volunteer Corps at the time being predominantly middle class.
+Hughes estimated that it was the poorest in the metropolis, the Rifle Volunteer Corps at the time being predominantly middle class.
 He also served as deputy editor of the Volunteer Services Gazette.